LAlibrary/LAportfolio/README.md

 ![](https://github.com/LAlibrary/LAportfolio/blob/main/hearingaidstyles.PNG "Hearing Aid Styles")

-In this project, I used a dataset I compiled consisting of hearing aid models and their features using the sites ZipHearing, HearingTracker, and hearing aid contracts (sources cited in report below).
+I used a dataset I compiled consisting of hearing aid models and their features using the sites ZipHearing, HearingTracker, and hearing aid contracts (sources cited in report below).

 A generalized logit model for nominal response was used in both SAS and R languages.